 People have been discussing if viruses are alive ever since they were discovered.
 A virus needs a host to reproduce, so outside the host, it just sits there.
 Once ensconced within its victim however, there is no denying that a virus reproduces and in fact shows all properties of “being alive”.

-I’ve argued previously that a virus can best be seen as software – something that is inert by itself, but becomes active on a suitable platform.
+I’ve argued in a blog post (referenced below) that a virus can best be seen as software – something that is inert by itself, but becomes active on a suitable platform.

 For every organism, you’ll find there are viruses that prey on them.
 This oddly enough even includes viruses themselves.

 Viruses are not just a nuisance, there is ample evidence that they exert a very strong influence on life.
 By carrying around genes, by forcing organisms to mount defenses, their stamp on nature is visible everywhere.